Cecil Weld-Forester, 1st Baron Forester: Personal life

-Of his five daughters, Lady Anne, who married George Stanhope, 6th Earl of Chesterfield, and Lady Selina, who married Orlando Bridgeman, 3rd Earl of Bradford, were leaders of fashionable society, and both were intimate friends of Benjamin Disraeli.
+He died of gout at Belgrave Square, London in 1828, aged 61, and was buried at Willey parish church.
+His tomb was sculpted by John Carline.
+He was succeeded in the barony by his eldest son John George Weld-Forester.
+Lady Forester died in 1829.
+His daughters Anne and Selina were leaders of fashionable society, and both were intimate friends of Benjamin Disraeli.
 It was often said that Disraeli in his last years was in love with Selina, but since she was not free to marry, he proposed to the widowed Lady Anne instead, in the hope of remaining close to both sisters.
-Anne refused his proposal on the grounds that they were both too old to start a new life.